Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathogenesis of sickle-cell anemia
+Pathogenesis of sickle cell anemia

 The formation of sickle cells is important in the further pathogenesis of the disease.
-S-erythrocyte loses its plasticity, undergoes hemolysis, blood viscosity increases, rheological disturbances occur, as sickle erythrocytes get stuck in capillaries with subsequent thrombosis (occlusion) of vessels.
-In the blood supply of tissues due to thrombosis, infarcts occur accompanied by hypoxia, which in turn contributes to the formation of new sickle-cell erythrocytes and hemolysis.
+The S-erythrocyte loses its plasticity, undergoing hemolysis, blood viscosity increases, rheological disorders occur, since sickle-shaped erythrocytes get stuck in the capillaries with subsequent thrombosis (occlusion) of the vessels.
+In the blood-supplied areas of tissue, as a result of thrombosis, infarctions occur, accompanied by hypoxia, which in turn contributes to the formation of new sickle-cell erythrocytes and hemolysis.

-Pathophysiology of sickle-cell anemia
+Pathophysiology of sickle cell anemia

-- Hb S has a more negative charge than HbA, and as a result, a different electrophoretic mobility.
+- Hb S has a more negative charge than Hb A and, as a result, a different electrophoretic mobility.

-Hematologic features of sickle cell anemia:
+Hematological features of sickle cell anemia:

-- Sickness test positive;
+- sickle cell test is positive;

 - reticulocytosis;

-- neutrophilia (often enough);
+- neutrophilia (quite common);

-- morphology of erythrocytes of peripheral blood:
+- morphology of peripheral blood erythrocytes:

 - sickle cells;

-- high polychromasia;
+- high polychromacy;

 - normoblasts;